 Ultimately, learning about and making your own Kubernetes versus Docker or Docker Swarm decision requires getting hands-on experience with k8s.

 Stay current on important topics

 Building and deploying modern containerized applications is easy with VMware Tanzu.
 Tanzu offers an enterprise-grade, consistent Kubernetes runtime that you can deploy everywhere: on-premises, public clouds, and edge.
 It allows you to centralize lifecycle and policy management for all of your Kubernetes clusters, regardless of where they reside.
-And, when supported by VMware Pivotal Labs, VMware Tanzu enables you to transform your teams and your applications, while simplifying operations across multi-cloud infrastructure.
+And, when supported by VMware Tanzu Labs, VMware Tanzu enables you to transform your teams and your applications, while simplifying operations across multi-cloud infrastructure.